cogent3/cogent3/doc/examples/codon_models.rst

 Constructing the codon substitution model
 -----------------------------------------

-PyCogent implements 4 basic rate matrices, described in a recently accepted manuscript: i) NF models, these are nucleotide frequency weighted rate matrices and were initially described by Muse and Gaut (1994); ii) a variant of (i) where position specific nucleotide frequencies are used; iii) TF models, these are tuple (codon in this case) frequency weighted rate matrices and were initially described by Goldman and Yang (1994); iv) CNF, these use the conditional nucleotide frequency and have developed by Yap, Lindsay, Easteal and Huttley.
+PyCogent3 implements 4 basic rate matrices, described in a recently accepted manuscript: i) NF models, these are nucleotide frequency weighted rate matrices and were initially described by Muse and Gaut (1994); ii) a variant of (i) where position specific nucleotide frequencies are used; iii) TF models, these are tuple (codon in this case) frequency weighted rate matrices and were initially described by Goldman and Yang (1994); iv) CNF, these use the conditional nucleotide frequency and have developed by Yap, Lindsay, Easteal and Huttley.
 These different models can be created using provided convenience functions which will be the case here, or specified by directly calling the ``Codon`` substitution model class and setting the argument ``mprob_model`` equal to:

 - NF, ``mprob_model='monomer'``
 - NF with position specific nucleotide frequencies, ``mprob_model='monomers'``